-The Playbar, Playbase and Beam all add brilliant sound improvements to your home cinema setup solo, but can also be teamed up with other Sonos' speakers as part of a surround sound setup β and that's where the Sub comes in.
+The Arc and Beam both add brilliant sound improvements to your home cinema setup on their own, but they can also be teamed up with other Sonos' speakers as part of a surround sound setup β and that's where the Sub comes in.

 However, Sonos' subwoofer isn't just for a TV surround setup; it's also brilliant for adding bass to your music and, again, you can just throw it into a group as per a regular speaker.

 Buy now: Amazon | From $599

 Sonos also offers non-bookshelf speakers, in the form of the Sonos Architectural by Sonance lineup, which includes in-wall, in-ceiling and outdoor speakers.

 They will need to be hooked up to the Sonos Amp to work, which means that embracing this new range of Architectural Sonos isnβt cheap.
 On top of the Sonos Amp, the Sonance line-up consists of the Sonos In-Wall ($799), the Sonos In-Ceiling ($599) and the Sonos Outdoor ($799).

 The Sonos Amp auto-recognise and connect to the Sonance wall speakers, and youβll be able to tune them via TruePlay.

 The extras and Sonos components